chalk/chalk/readme.md

 Explicit 256/Truecolor mode can be enabled using the `--color=256` and `--color=16m` flags, respectively.

-### chalk.stderr and chalk.stderr.supportsColor
+### chalkStderr and supportsColorStderr

-`chalk.stderr` contains a separate instance configured with color support detected for `stderr` stream instead of `stdout`.
-Override rules from `chalk.supportsColor` apply to this too. `chalk.stderr.supportsColor` is exposed for convenience.
+`chalkStderr` contains a separate instance configured with color support detected for `stderr` stream instead of `stdout`.
+Override rules from `supportsColor` apply to this too. `supportsColorStderr` is exposed for convenience.

 ## Styles